-IDinsight is currently conducting an in-depth literature review on platform gig work.
-During this time, we are also reaching out to key private and public sector players, academics, and researchers in the field to deepen our understanding of the gig economy space and explore areas of collaboration in the three regions.
+IDinsight conducted an in-depth literature review on platform gig work.
+During this time, we also reached out to key private and public sector players, academics, and researchers in the field to deepen our understanding of the gig economy space and explore areas of collaboration in the three regions.

 For more information, please contact Sudhanshu Sharma at firstname.lastname@example.org or Meg Battle at email@example.com.

 9 February 2024